bartfeenstra/betty/documentation/usage/ancestry/file.rst

 File
 ====

-A :py:class:`betty.ancestry.File` describes a file, such as an image or a PDF document, that is attached to other entities.
+A :py:class:`betty.ancestry.file.File` describes a file, such as an image or a PDF document, that is attached to other entities.

 Fields
 ------